March 7, 2014 thru March 23, 2014

 Society and Style: Prints from the Sheldon Museum of Art

-January 10, 2014 thru March 2, 2014This collection of works explores how Societies and Styles changed over the course of Early Modern Europe (1500-1800) from the time of the advent of printing on paper to the Industrial Revolution and beyond through little-seen printed masterpieces from the Sheldon Museum of Art’s collection.
+January 10, 2014 thru March 23, 2014This exhibition, organized by students in Prof. Alison Stewart’s “History of Prints: New Media of the Renaissance” class, explores how societies and styles changed over the course of Early Modern Europe (1500-1800) from the time of the advent of printing on paper to the Industrial Revolution through little-seen printed masterpieces from Sheldon’s collection.

 New Deal and New Opportunity: Women and the Art of the Great Depression